javierez/vesta/public/claude/PRPs/executions/account-owner.md

 ## Requirements Summary
 - New admin tab in side navigation for users with role ID 3 (Account Admin)
-- Admin page with menu sections: Reports, Configuration, Other
+- Admin page with menu sections: Reports, Configuration, Other (please give recommendations)
 - Configuration section with Logo upload functionality
-- Logo uploads should go to AWS S3 in `inmobiliariaAcropolis/configFiles` folder
+- Logo uploads should go to AWS S3 in `inmobiliariaAcropolis/config` folder
 - Must not disrupt existing functionality (except side nav addition)

 ## Critical Context from Codebase Research